11 Best Day Trips from Krakow, Poland

 Located in the village of Dębno, the second Church of St. Archangel Michael is about two hours southeast of Sękowa.
 This late-15th century masterpiece, built from local larch and fir trees, is among the best preserved of the bunch.
 Bedecked with paintings dating back to the early 16th century, the interior is most marvelous part of the church.

-How to Travel the Malopolska Wooden Architecture Route
+How to travel the Malopolska Wooden Architecture Route

 To traverse the Malopolska Wooden Architecture Route, you won’t be able to rely on public transportation.
 Other than renting a car, the route is best experienced on a guided tour like the Wooden Architecture Route Around Krakow.